 Robot-assisted laparoscopic radical prostatectomy (RALRP): RALRP is a newer procedure that uses a laparoscope, a long, thin tube with a camera, to magnify the area.
 Smaller incisions allow a quicker healing time.

 Resection of the prostate (called TURP or transurethral resection of the prostate): Removal of prostate tissue to let urine flow freely.
 It is sometimes used to relieve symptoms of benign prostatic hyperplasia and may be used in men with prostate cancer who cannot have a radical prostatectomy.

 Removal of the testes (orchiectomy): Lowers testosterone levels, but side effects can include erectile dysfunction and hot flashes.
 Most men choose hormone therapy instead.

 Radiation: Uses radiation to kill cancer cells.
 There are two types of radiation therapy:

 Nutrition and Dietary Supplements

-Some early studies suggest that some nutritional supplements may reduce the symptoms of some prostate cancers or lower your risk of developing it.
+Preliminary studies suggest that some nutritional supplements may reduce the symptoms of some prostate cancers, or lower your risk of developing it.
 Ask your team of health care providers about the best ways to use these therapies in your overall treatment plan.
 Always tell your health care provider about the herbs and supplements you are using or considering using.
-Do not try to treat prostate cancer with supplements on your own.
+DO NOT try to treat prostate cancer with supplements on your own.